Evolution of the U.S. Presidency

 Presidential powers and limitations also emerge from the interplay between the president and the other branches.
 A president can make a play for new power into uncharted territory; regardless of whether the action is upheld or struck down, a precedent has been set and the presidency molded anew.
 Thomas Jefferson purchased the Louisiana Territory from France without congressional consent.
 President George W. Bush's domestic spying policies gave immunity to telecommunication companies who'd illegally given their customers' information to the government.
 In cases like these, the president used his office to act, and Congress often falls in line after the fact.

 The direction can also reverse.
 Congress perceived Richard Nixon as abusing a long-standing presidential power to impound funds appropriated for laws and programs.
 Previously, presidents could hold funds for administrative reasons, like accounting errors that required repair (accidentally adding a zero can really increase a fund, for example).
-President Nixon used the impound power to block bills from being carried out he'd previously vetoed but Congress had overridden; no funding, no legislation.
+President Nixon used the impound power to block bills he'd vetoed but Congress had overridden; with no funding, there was no legislation.
 In response, Congress passed the Budget and Impoundment Control Act in 1974, and the presidential power to impound appropriations was revoked.

 How a presidency plays out is also largely based on the mood of Congress and the public (often created by the behavior of the president's predecessor) and the state of the nation.
 In times of relative national tranquility and calm, Congress is usually most powerful.
-They can take a longer view and address issues that will affect future generations.
-Their deliberative body is best suited for this situation.
-In times of crisis, like a failing economy or war, the responsiveness and decisiveness of the presidency becomes vital.
+Members can take a longer view and address issues that will affect future generations.
+But in times of crisis, such as a failing economy or war, the responsiveness and decisiveness of the presidency becomes vital.
 In times of crisis, presidential power is often greatly expanded.
 Franklin Roosevelt, Abraham Lincoln, Theodore Roosevelt and George W. Bush all added sweeping powers to the presidency to address wars and economic crises like the Great Depression and the war on terror.